What is histoplasmosis?

 Yes, although not all pets will survive.
 Fortunately, newer anti-fungal medications such as fluconazole (brand name Diflucan®) and itraconazole (brand names Itrafungol® and Sporanox®) are well tolerated by most dogs and have relatively few side effects when compared to the medications being used several years ago.

 Dogs may require several months (at least six months in most cases) of therapy to successfully treat this disease.
-To minimize the chance of toxic side effects and to monitor your dog's response to treatment, it will be necessary to selectively repeat the blood tests and X-rays at regular intervals.
+To minimize the chance of toxic side effects and to monitor your dog's response to treatment, it will be necessary to repeat the blood tests and X-rays at regular intervals.

 What is the prognosis for my dog?